powersync-ja/self-host-demo/demos/convex/README.md

 - **Storage**: MongoDB replica set for PowerSync bucket storage
 - **Sync rules**: The logged in user's rows from `lists` and `todos` tables are synced

-The service config lives in `powersync/service.yaml`, and sync rules live in `powersync/sync-config.yaml`.
+The service config lives in [`powersync/service.yaml`](./powersync/service.yaml), and sync rules live in [`powersync/sync-config.yaml`](./powersync/sync-config.yaml).
+This demo mounts its own `powersync/` directory into the PowerSync container.

 ## Authentication